msnik/netrum-lite-node/README.md

-# 📦 Netrum Lite Node - Local Compute Node Setup
+# 📦 Netrum Lite Node Setup

 A lightweight decentralized compute node for the Netrum ecosystem.
-This node generates a unique identity, secure wallet, and connects to Netrum server for compute task requests.
+This node generates a unique identity, secure wallet, and connects to Netrum server for mining task requests.

 ---